bss114/OHMC_Colaboratory/Protocols/ViralSeq/QIAmpMinEluteViral.md

 - Equilibrate samples to room temperature.
 - Equilibrate elution buffer to room temperature.
 - Prepare a 56°C heating block for lysis and drying procedures.
-- Add carrier RNA/Buffer AVE suspension to Buffer AL according to these instructions:
-	- Calculate the volume of Buffer AL-carrier RNA mixture needed for the number of samples to be processed in batch:
-	- **n** x 0.22 ml = y ml
-	- **y** ml x 28 μl/ml = z μl
-	- **n** = number of samples to be processed simultaneously
-	- **y** = calculated volume of Buffer AL
-	- **z** = volume of carrier RNA–Buffer AVE to add to Buffer AL
-- Invert the mixture 10 times to mix.
-Avoid vortexing as it will result in the mixture foaming.

 ## 3. Nucleic Acid Extraction Procedure
-- Add 25 μl QIAGEN Protease into a 1.5 ml microcentrifuge tube.
+- Add 75 μl QIAGEN Protease into a 2.0 ml microcentrifuge tube.
-- Add 200 µL of sample to the microcentrifuge tube.
+- Add 500 µL of sample to the microcentrifuge tube.
-	- **Note**: If the sample volume is less than 200 µL, then bring the final volume up to 200 µL utilizing 0.9% NaCl.
+	- **Note**: If the sample volume is less than 500 µL, then bring the final volume up to 500 µL utilizing 0.9% NaCl.
-- Add 200 µL of the Buffer AL-carrier RNA mixture to the microcentrifuge tube.
+- Add 500 µL of the Buffer AL mixture to the microcentrifuge tube.
 Pulse-vortex for 15 seconds.
 - Incubate at 56°C for 15 minutes in the heating block.
 - Briefly, centrifuge to collect the liquid that might've evaporated and cooled higher up in the microcentrifuge tube.
-- Add 250 µL of ethanol (96-100%) to the sample, pulse-vortex for 15 seconds.
+- Add 600 µL of ethanol (96-100%) to the sample, pulse-vortex for 15 seconds.
 Incubate at room temperature for 5 minutes.
-- Briefly centrifuge the 1.5 mL microcentrifuge tube.
+- Briefly centrifuge the 2.0 mL microcentrifuge tube.
+- In order to process all the of the lysate on the column, do the following:
-- Apply the lysate onto the QIAmp MinElute column, taking care not to wet the rim.
+	- Apply 700 µL of the lysate onto the QIAmp MinElute column, taking care not to wet the rim.
 Centrifuge at 6000 x g for 1 minute.
+   	- Repeat as necessary to process all of the lysate in the 2.0 mL microcentrifuge tube.
-Place columns into a new 2 mL collection tube and discard the old one.
+	- Place column into a new 2 mL collection tube and discard the old one.
 - Add 500 µL of Buffer AW1 to the column.
 Centrifuge at 6000 x g for 1 minute.
 Place the column into a new 2 mL collection tube and discard the old one.
 - Add 500 µL of Buffer AW2 to the column.
 Centrifuge at 6000 x g for 1 minute.
 Place the column into a new 2 mL collection tube and discard the old one.
 - Add 500 µL of ethanol (96-100%) to the column.
 Centrifuge at 6000 x g for 1 minute.
 Place into a new 2 mL collection tube.